illtown/pl33t/README.md

 ### segments
 Each segment consists of 3 variables:
   * `@pl33t-segment-<name>-content`.
 Defines the segment content
   * `@pl33t-segment-<name>-separator`.
-Segment separator settings consisting of 2 parameters:
+Segment separator settings:
     * direction.
 Defines left and right segment's separator directions.
 Direction string is searched for words 'left' and 'right' and whether they are seen at the beginning or end of the string.
-For example, `left` and `left-left` are equivalents.
+For example, `left` is a shorthand for `left-left`.
     * shape.
 One word parameter, e.g. triangle. complete list of shapes may be found at the bottom of [variables.sh](scripts/variables.sh) (pl33t_pl_* variables).
+    * `clear`. specifies clear segment separators to be used instead of opaque (default).
   * `@pl33t-segment-<name>-style`.
 Corresponds to tmux style settings.
 This style string may include pl33t-specific attributes:
     * `tmp`. makes segment invisible if it's content is 0 or empty
-    * `clear`. specifies clear segment separators to be used instead of opaque (default).

 You may choose any segment name you want as long as it gets referenced under `@pl33t-*-segments` variables.

-There is one reserved segment name - `winstatus`, which deals with window list and has its own set of `@pl33t-window-status-*` variables.
+There is one reserved segment name - `winstatus`, which deals with window list and has its own set of `@pl33t-winstatus-*` variables.
 ### examples
 Try adding this to your `tmux.conf`:
 ```